crizzy9/.dotfiles/README.md

 # buffers
 ## %a - currently opened buffer, a - preview buffer closed when closed, #h - last opened buffer/file , h - file closed but buffer open
+## + - represents file is unsaved but in buffer
 ## the buffers stay open by default even after :q - use :bd to delete buffer
 Space + Space - Open list of active buffers (Telescope) Ctrl + 6 - Open previously opened buffer, Or to toggle between 2 files easily (REMAP) :q - keep buffer open
 :bd - delete current buffer

+# changing themes/highlighting etc
+## show tab in a different way with x? (https://github.com/nvim-tree/nvim-tree.lua/issues/2255)

 # lua basics
 print("print something") - execute and print something in lua script :messages - to view the output of the print statements in neovim

-# Other useful info and commands
+# Other useful info and commands and TODO
 `:Telescope keymaps` - search LSP keymaps
 `:Mason` + i - To install a new LSP server for a language U (when in Mason) - Update lsp servers g? (when in Mason) - To view additional info on mason :Lazy - Open package manager installation
 - Open command pallete?
+K (in help man page) - Go to info about function while in :help pages

 # LSP keymaps - Works if LSP installed and working and searches within workspace - how to debug?
 ## learn about LspAttach

 ## commands
 :Mason - open mason
+:Lspinfo - Lsp info for current project
+:LspLog - Lsp logs
+:LspStop /Start/Install - Other Lsp commands

 ## goto mappings
 gr - Go to reference / Open lsp references